Share

 overstay fine in uae

-Overstaying in the UAE explained
+Legal overstaying in the UAE explained

-Overstaying occurs when an individual remains in the UAE beyond the expiration date of their visa or the grace period provided.
+Overstaying occurs when an individual remains in the UAE beyond the expiration date of their visa validity or the grace period provided.
 Now, the question is: What counts as overstaying?

 If you have a 30-day-on-arrival tourist visa, you will enjoy a 10-day grace period.
 It means you will only incur a fine if you stay beyond the grace period.
 People from Canada, Japan, China, New Zealand, Australia, Singapore, the US, the UK and Northern Ireland enjoy this privilege.